AITA for giving a customer a pet give-up paper when they came to get their dog?

 Original Post

 Let me give you the lowdown.
-I (16f) have a job at a dog shelter that also has a day care.
+I (16f) have a job at a dog shelter that also has a daycare.

 We have some dogs that come in every day.
 One particular dog always has ear infections, and the owner never does anything about it.

-The most we can do at the shelter is clean up the dog and tell the owner.
+The most we can do at the shelter is clean up the dog and inform the owner.
 I even called the dog's vet, which we must have on record, to tell them about the problem.

-I told them if they felt that way, they could leave the dog with us.
+I told them that if they felt that way, they could leave the dog with us.
 We could take care of the dog and find it a new home.

 She tried to reason with the guy, but he was angry and drunk, so she couldn't do much.
 So, AITA for giving a customer a pet give-up paper?